 Let’s time-travel back to 1957.
 The world was cast into the “Space Race” with the launch of Sputnik 1, the first artificial satellite.
 In America, Jailhouse Rock was climbing the charts, while Elvis purchased Graceland.
 Frisbees first hit the market and The Music Man opened on Broadway.
 (You can read our article about the composer here.)
 While all of these events were taking place, here in Kansas City we were seeing the start of what would become a family tradition.
-Russ Fiorella launched his barbecue eatery with a modest menu of a few meat options.
-From this humble beginning, the Jack Stack Barbecue dynasty would grow.
+Russ Fiorella launched his barbecue eatery with a modest menu of a few meat options. from this humble beginning, the Jack Stack Barbecue dynasty would grow.

 A Family Tradition

-For this article, we made a visit to their Lee’s Summit location.
+For this article, we made a visit to Lee’s Summit location.
 Even during a mid-afternoon stop, we found the place to be busy.
 The crowd was filled with families, business gatherings, and couples out for a bite.
 We fell into the third category but it was obvious that this place draws all ages of diners.
 The upscale, relaxed vibe makes it easy to slow down and savor the experience.
 After exploring the menu, we decided that one of the family platters would offer the broadest sampling.
 With this in mind, we ordered the Roundup.

-While we waited for the good things that were to come, our discussion turned to the volume of food that was soon to descend upon our table.
+While we waited for the goods things that were to come, our discussion turned to the volume of food that was soon to descend upon our table.
 We knew that the possibility of devouring the entire meal was a pipe dream, so we decided just to eat until we were stuffed.
 When our server delivered the goods, we could hardly wait to dive in.
 Of course, pictures first, then pleasure.
 The platter is filled with all types of yummy eats but it’s the meats that we wanted to sample first.
 The turkey was moist and tender, just like the brisket.
 The pulled pork flavor popped with the addition of some of their spicy sauce.
-In between ravenous bites, we tossed in spoonful’s of their creamy Cole Slaw.
+In between ravenous bites, we tossed in spoonfuls of their creamy Cole Slaw.

 Toss in Some Sides